Elmore County Man Pleads Guilty To Producing Child Pornography

 This case is being brought as part of Project Safe Childhood, a nationwide initiative launched in May 2006 by the Department of Justice to combat the growing epidemic of child sexual exploitation and abuse.
 Led by the United States Attorneys’ Offices and the Criminal Division’s Child Exploitation and Obscenity Section, Project Safe Childhood marshals federal, state, and local resources to locate, apprehend, and prosecute individuals who sexually exploit children, and to identify and rescue victims.
 For more information about Project Safe Childhood, please visit justice.gov/psc.
 For more information about internet safety education, please visit justice.gov/psc/resources.

-This case is being investigated by the Alabama Bureau of Investigation and the Elmore County Sheriff’s Office.
-The case is being prosecuted by Assistant United States Attorney Jared H. Morris.
+This case was investigated by the Alabama Bureau of Investigation and the Elmore County Sheriff’s Office with the assistance of the United States Marshal’s Service.
+The case was prosecuted by Assistant United States Attorney Jared H. Morris.

 PRESS CONTACT: Clark Morris